The Trust Challenge

 - World Meteorological Organization (WMO) (Twitter, Instagram, Facebook)

-Once you feel like you’re relatively up-to-date and you’re keeping yourself informed, then go ahead and the explore less-known sources (to you) that could have a treasure of information.
+Once you feel like you’re relatively up-to-date and you’re keeping yourself informed, then go ahead and explore less-known sources (to you) that could have a treasure of information.

 (3) Question everything.
 Apply your critical thinking skills